Search

 • Project summary: This project will develop an app to encourage and track activity while connecting ‘Man Walkers’ across Australia.
 The app will include walk information, news, Mental Health First Aid resources, and a gamified login to track walks.
 The Man Walk organisation fosters regular, inclusive walks for men to tackle loneliness and improve physical, social, and mental wellbeing.
 Starting in Kiama in 2018, it now has 75 locations.
 The app aims to expand its reach across Australia and promote physical activity among men of all ages, cultures, and abilities.

-• Project summary: The ChampBuilders: Little Gloves, Big Dreams project aims to increase physical activity among at-risk youth in local primary and high schools (in Armadale, Wester Australia) through a structured boxercise initiative.
+• Project summary: The ChampBuilders: Little Gloves, Big Dreams project aims to increase physical activity among youth in local primary and high schools (in Armadale, Wester Australia) through a structured boxercise initiative.
 By pairing primary students with high school role models, ChampBuilders will promote active living and mentorship, helping ease the transition to high school.
 Addressing challenges like educational disengagement and socio-economic constraints, the project will offer a safe, inclusive environment for personal growth.
 It will fosters resilience, discipline, and camaraderie, empowering youth for academic and physical success, and building a healthier, more connected community.

 • Target audience: Aboriginal and Torres Strait Islander peoples